Adriwin06/Blender-Burnout-Paradise-Assets-Manager/README.md

 A simple Blender script to batch import different Burnout Paradise assets into Blender using DGIorio's Burnout Paradise Blender tools.
 ### Additional tool
-Another simple Blender script to rename all LODs to a more understandable name, that can help with importing those LODs as LODs of the correct mesh in a game engine.
+- Another simple Blender script to rename all LODs to a more understandable name, that can help with importing those LODs as LODs of the correct mesh in a game engine.
+- Another script to organize the added buttons from JeBobs' Burnout Paradise Blender Helpers as well as buttons added by my srcipts.
+They will now all be under a `Burnout Paradise` menu in `Object` > `Burnout Paradise`.

 ## Prerequisites

 - [Blender](https://www.blender.org/) (version 2.65 or later)
 - [DGIorio's Burnout Paradise Blender tools](https://drive.google.com/file/d/14rUHXb6-Pvbi-Bxcg-CWJaEEjGtFpV-4/view)
+- [JeBobs' Burnout Paradise Blender Helpers](https://github.com/JeBobs/blender_burnout_paradise_helpers) for the menu organizer

 ## Installation